Code-Institute-Submissions/diogo-pessoa-MyBucketList_AprResub/README.md

 ## Features

 The focus is to give the user a friendly and intuitive interface.
-Then free from distraction user has time to reflect on his list of Goals.
+Then free from distraction the user has time to reflect on his list of Goals.
 The page provides a simple approach centred on form and BucketList

 - Create a bucketList;